Nissin Kogyo

-Nissin Kogyo (日信工業株式会社, Nisshin Kōgyō Kabushiki-gaisha) is a Japanese automotive parts company that makes vehicle braking systems and aluminium products.
-The company was founded in 1953 and is listed on the first section Tokyo Stock Exchange.
+Nissin Kogyo (日信工業株式会社, Nisshin Kōgyō Kabushiki-gaisha) is a Japanese automotive parts brand of vehicle braking systems and aluminium products owned by Hitachi Astemo.
+The company was founded in 1953 and was listed on the first section Tokyo Stock Exchange until January 2021.
 As of March 2017, the company had 1.54 billion dollars in revenue and 9,557 employees.
-Honda Motor Company is the largest shareholder, owning 34.6 percent of total shares.
+Honda Motor Company was the largest shareholder, owning 34.6 percent of total shares.

 Nissin Kogyo is headquartered in Nagano, Japan with subsidiary manufacturing plants in Ohio, Georgia, USA, Mexico, Brazil, India, Indonesia, Thailand, Vietnam and China.

-In 2016, Nissin Kogyo created Veoneer-Nissin Brake Systems(VNBS), a joint subsidiary with Swedish automotive safety manufacturer Veoneer.
+In 2016, Nissin Kogyo created Veoneer-Nissin Brake Systems (VNBS), a joint subsidiary with Swedish automotive safety manufacturer Veoneer.